Jump toUpdate content

 : 30d

 Verify that the created pods are all running once the stack is deployed.
-It is also possible to check if the 100Gi block volume was created:
+You can also check whether the 100Gi block volume was created:

 To access Prometheus use the Kubernetes port forwarding feature: